GeoDeepLab/PIMSR/README.md

 super-resolution method that uses co-registered SAR observations to recover high-resolution elevation details from low-resolution DEM inputs.

 PIMSR combines residual DEM reconstruction, multi-scale VV/VH SAR feature fusion, and a differentiable SAR-domain consistency loss.
 The repository is organized as research code for training, evaluation, ablation, and preparing the HDF5 data used by the model.
+The pretrained model checkpoint is available for download from the Releases page.

 ## Highlights